 Higher Tier = Higher Fees

-That’s partly why management consulting firms like McKinsey get paid so much—they’re advising clients about high-level business strategy.
+That’s partly why management consulting firms like McKinsey get paid so much—they’re advising executive-level clients about high-level business strategy.
 In contrast, campaign-level strategy is a step away from low-level execution, so clients tend to value it less.